 Washington is working to ensure its schools are safe and supportive.
 This page features school climate information for Washington, including a list of grants the State and its communities have received; State discipline and bullying policies; data for a selection of indicators; related news articles; and grantee highlights demonstrating community efforts.

 State Grant Programs

 In 2014, the Office of the Superintendent of Public Instruction (OSPI) received a Project AWARE grant through the Now is the Time initiative.
-OSPI uses this 5-year grant to 1) train adults on responding to mental health issues when interacting with school-aged youth, 2) connect children, youth and families who may require support to appropriate mental health services, and 3) implement Mental Health First Aid and Youth Mental Health First Aid in State and local training programs.
+OSPI used this 5-year grant to 1) train adults on responding to mental health issues when interacting with school-aged youth, 2) connect children, youth and families who required support to appropriate mental health services, and 3) implement Mental Health First Aid and Youth Mental Health First Aid in State and local training programs.
 For more information about this grant, go to: https://www.samhsa.gov/nitt-ta/project-aware-grant-information.

 Local Educational Agency and District Grant Programs

 In 2014, the NorthEast Washington Educational Service District 101 received a Project Prevent grant.
 They used this 5-year grant to help their schools increase capacities for identifying, assessing, and serving students exposed to pervasive violence.
 The award helped ensure that affected students were offered mental health services for trauma or anxiety.
 The award also supported the implementation of other school-based violence prevention strategies that reduced the likelihood of future violence.
 To find out more about this grant, go to: https://www2.ed.gov/programs/projectprevent/index.html.